Bob Dotson

-Robert Charles "Bob" Dotson (born October 3, 1946) is a New York Times best selling American author, teacher and television journalist.
+Robert Charles "Bob" Dotson (born October 3, 1946) is a New York Times best selling American author, teacher and retired television journalist.
 His long-running series, "The American Story with Bob Dotson," was a regular feature on NBC's Today show for 40 years.

 Early life and education

 Dotson was born in St. Louis, Missouri, the son of Dottie Bailey, a singer who performed on NBC radio, and Bill Dotson, a janitor who dropped out of school in fifth grade, but attended night classes for 23 years, and later earned an honorary master's degree in Ophthalmics for his study of the eye.
 The morning of his second birthday, he awoke to discover he could not stand or walk.
 The family doctor diagnosed polio.
 Twenty thousand children would fall victim during the epidemic of 1948.
 Determined he would walk again, Dotson's mother drove him to rehab three days a week for years.
 His cast left scars still visible, but he learned to walk normally again.

 Dotson graduated from Webster Groves High School in Webster Groves, Missouri in 1964.
 In 1968 Dotson received a Bachelor of Science in journalism and political science from the University of Kansas.
 In 1969 he earned a Master of Science degree in television and film from the S. I. Newhouse School of Public Communications of Syracuse University.